javieretcheto/Simulations/index.md

 ---
-title: CAE/CFD Simulation Repository
+title: Simulations
-description: A comprehensive overview of my Computational Fluid Dynamics (CFD) Projects, showcasing various simulations and analyses.
+description: A detailed showcase of my CFD and CAE projects, including methodologies and results.
 layout: default
 ---

 # Computational Fluid Dynamics Projects
 <div style="text-align: justify;">
 Welcome to my portfolio of Computational Fluid Dynamics (CFD) projects.
-Here, you will find detailed descriptions and results of various simulations and analyses that I have conducted.
+Here, you will find detailed descriptions and results of various simulations and analyses that I have conducted over the last years.
 </div>
 ## Featured Projects